 No. Many people who are exposed to asbestos do not ever develop mesothelioma.
 Because of this, Florida’s mesothelioma law establishes that there must be proof that the individual suffered actual physical harm to seek compensation, rather than compensating individuals who have not yet suffered harm.

 If my asbestos exposure occurred during military service, should I file a personal injury lawsuit against the military?

 No. Generally, personal injury lawsuits are filed against the company that produced the asbestos.
 However, the military may be an option for compensation and assistance through the VA program.

 My loved one died as a result of mesothelioma from asbestos exposure.
 Could I receive compensation?

 Yes.
-If you lost your spouse, a parent, or other biological relative on whom you are wholly or partially financially dependent on mesothelioma caused by asbestos exposure, you could seek to recover damages through a wrongful death claim.
+If you lost your spouse, a parent, or another biological relative who provided you with financial support due to mesothelioma caused by asbestos exposure, you could request damages through a wrongful death claim.
 This is a legal claim filed in civil court within two years after the death.

 Some of the damages that can be recovered in a mesothelioma wrongful death claim include:

 - The value of support and services provided by the decedent to his or her survivors.